The University of Santo Tomas was named the #3 top-performing...

 LIFELONG LEARNER

-PEO-6: Demonstrate exemplary work ethics and commitment to improve society
+PEO 2 – Demonstrate exemplary work ethics and commitment to the improvement of the society.

 Equivalent to Program Intended Learning Outcomes